getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 ## Background on .NET and OSX/Linux

-.NET was originally a window only product targeted at replacing Java/Visual J++ and Legacy VisualBasic with C# and VisualBasic.NET
+.NET was originally a windows only product targeted at replacing Java/Visual J++ and Legacy VisualBasic with C# and VisualBasic.NET

 This guide will focus on .NET and C# via the Mono project.

-There has been a huge movement over the last 10 years to bring .NET to linux and osx via the mono project.
-Recently microsoft has opensourced a large ammount of their .NET framework and tools along with contributing to the Mono project.
+There has been a huge movement over the last 10 years to bring .NET to Linux and OSX via the Mono project.
+Recently Microsoft has opensourced a large ammount of their .NET framework and tools along with contributing to the Mono project.

-.NET/C# can be used to develop desktop application, client web applications (Silverlight) and Web apps (ASP.NET)
+.NET/C# can be used to develop desktop applications, client-side web applications (Silverlight) and Server-Side applications (ASP.NET)

 Tradional ASP.NET is huge and not well suited to a getting started guide.

-For this guide and to follow with the theme of the guides on this site we will start with the microframework Nancy.
+For this guide, and to follow the theme of this site, we will start with the microframework Nancy.

 # What is Nancy

-Nany is a lightweight web development framework for the .NET framework.
-At it's core it is a simple router / routing dsl, similar to flask or sinatra.
+Nany is a lightweight web development framework for .NET At it's core, it is a simple router / routing dsl, similar to flask or sinatra.

 ## Installing the Mono MDK.